needle-mirror/com.unity.services.deployment/Documentation~/deployment_window.md

 ## Toolbar
 The toolbar in the Deployment Window contains a set of features to help with deploying assets.

+### Selection
+The selection can be done in multiple ways
+1. Click on an item in the Deployment Window
+2. Click on the checkbox of an item.
+3. Click on the checkbox of a deployment definition to select all items under that deployment definition.

 ### Deploy Selected
 This button will deploy the selected assets to the chosen environment.